Properties

 # Not supported

-• Markdown in properties — this is an intentional limitation as properties are meant for small, atomic bits of information that are both human and machine readable.
+• Markdown in properties: This is an intentional limitation as properties are meant for small, atomic bits of information that are both human and machine readable.

 # Hotkeys